Subhagatoadak/SubhagatoAdak/README.md

 - **AI Parliament:** Multi-agent framework for solving complex problems through structured hierarchical reasoning and collective decision-making.
 - **Intent Agent:** Modular library supporting hierarchical multi-level intent classification across various LLM providers.
 - **Prompt Framework:** Python package offering flexible frameworks for sophisticated prompt engineering across diverse task scenarios.
 - **Marketer:** A GenAI based marketing content generator, this tool also allows to make changes to the image generated, overlay texts.
 Upcoming is video as well.
+- **MarketMixPro:** Drawing on an exhaustive checklist of 80+ features—from data ingestion and adstock modeling through governance, active learning, and edge‑case robustness.
+This project includes a number of experts from the industry.

 ### Pipeline Projects:
 - **Project Management Master:** A GenAI based project management tool.